-- (2) Fully engage the parking brake. - (3) If the vehicle is equipped with an automatic transmission, place the gearshift selector lever in the Park position.
-If the vehicle is equipped with a manual transmission, place the gearshift selector lever in the Neutral position and fully depress the clutch pedal. - (4) Verify that all lamps and accessories are turned off. - (5) Unplug the Automatic ShutDown (ASD) relay to prevent a gasoline engine from starting.
+(2) Fully engage the parking brake.

+(3) Place the automatic transmission gearshift selector lever in the Park position.

+(4) Verify that all lamps and accessories are turned off.

+(5) To prevent the engine from starting, unplug the Automatic ShutDown (ASD) relay.
 The ASD relay is located in the Power Distribution Center (PDC).
-Refer to the PDC label for ASD relay identification and location.
-To prevent a diesel engine from starting, unplug the fuel shut off solenoid wire harness connector (Fig. 2). - (6) Rotate and hold the ignition switch in the Start position.
-Note the cranking voltage and current (amperage) draw. - (a) If the voltage reads below 9.6 volts, remove the starter for bench testing.
-If the starter bench test is OK, refer to Group 9 Engine for further diagnosis of the engine.
-If the starter bench test is not OK, replace the faulty starter. - (b) If the voltage reads above 9.6 volts and the current (amperage) draw reads below specifications, see the Feed Circuit Test procedures in this group.
+Refer to the PDC label for relay identification and location.

+(6) Rotate and hold the ignition switch in the Start position.
+Note the cranking voltage and current (amperage) draw.

+(a) If the voltage reads below 9.6 volts, remove the starter for bench testing.
+If the starter bench test is OK, refer to Group 9 - Engine for further diagnosis of the engine.
+If the starter bench test is not OK, replace the faulty starter.

-Fig. 2 Fuel Shut Off Solenoid Connector- Diesel Engine
+(b) If the voltage reads above 9.6 volts and the current (amperage) draw reads below specifications, see the Feed Circuit Test procedures in this group.

-- (c) If the voltage reads 12.5 volts or greater and the starter does not turn, see the Control Circuit Test procedures in this group. - (d) If the voltage reads 12.5 volts or greater and the starter turns very slowly, see the Feed Circuit Test procedures in this group.
+(c) If the voltage reads 12.5 volts or greater and the starter does not turn, see the Control Circuit Test procedures in this group.

+(d) If the voltage reads 12.5 volts or greater and the starter turns very slowly, see the Feed Circuit Test procedures in this group.